-- ARS has been actively engaged in the development of legislation to implement comprehensive transition and postsecondary education programs in institutions of higher education, and will continue to act as a resource in the development and implementation of postsecondary education programs.
-ARS will also provide information to consumers about these programs. - ARS will conduct an assessment of transitional services statewide and implement policy and procedures consistent with WIOA. - ARS will explore combining both transition programs and establish one vision for transition services. - ARS will develop a transition committee to initiate a statewide plan to provide innovative transition services to students. - ARS will provide pre-employment transition services such as job exploration counseling, work-based learning experiences including internships that provide integrated environments. - ARS will provide counseling on opportunities for enrollment in comprehensive transition or postsecondary educational programs. - ARS will provide workplace readiness training to develop social skills and independent living. - ARS will provide instruction in self-advocacy and peer mentoring. - ARS rehab area managers will work with WIOA partners, school districts, and educational coops to enhance working relations to effectively provide transitional services. - ARS will explore hiring a Transitional Coordinator who will implement strategies of enhancing transitional services and providing statewide training to counselors. - ARS will work with business and industry to establish on-the-job training, apprenticeships, and paid work experiences to prepare students for the workforce. - ARS will collaborate with WIOA partners and other state agencies to utilize braided funding for services. - ARS leadership will work with the State Department of Education to strengthen relationships between schools and rehabilitation district managers and counselors. - ARS leadership will work with school districts throughout the state to facilitate and enhance the working relationships between the local high schools and local rehabilitation district managers and counselors.
+• ARS has been actively engaged in the development of legislation to implement comprehensive transition and postsecondary education programs in institutions of higher education, and will continue to act as a resource in the development and implementation of postsecondary education programs.
+ARS will also provide information to consumers about these programs.

+• ARS will conduct an assessment of transitional services statewide and implement policy and procedures consistent with WIOA.

+• ARS will explore combining both transition programs and establish one vision for transition services.

+• ARS will develop a transition committee to initiate a statewide plan to provide innovative transition services to students.

+• ARS will provide pre-employment transition services such as job exploration counseling, work-based learning experiences including internships that provide integrated environments.

+• ARS will provide counseling on opportunities for enrollment in comprehensive transition or postsecondary educational programs.

+• ARS will provide workplace readiness training to develop social skills and independent living.

+• ARS will provide instruction in self-advocacy and peer mentoring.

+• ARS district managers will work with WIOA partners, school districts, and educational coops to enhance working relations to effectively provide transitional services.

+• ARS will explore hiring a Transitional Coordinator who will implement strategies of enhancing transitional services and providing statewide training to counselors.

+• ARS will work with business and industry to establish on-the-job training, apprenticeships, and paid work experiences to prepare students for the workforce.

+• ARS will collaborate with WIOA partners and other state agencies to utilize braided funding for services.

+• ARS leadership will work with the State Department of Education to strengthen relationships between schools and rehabilitation district managers and counselors.

+• ARS leadership will work with school districts throughout the state to facilitate and enhance the working relationships between the local high schools and local rehabilitation district managers and counselors.

-ARS will host Transition Expos across the state to market ARS transition services.
-ARS will continue to partner with Arkansas Transition Services (ATS) to provide technical assistance with transition planning, and will support the bi-annual state Transition Summit for local transition teams to identify local resources and continue to increase awareness of ARS services.
+• ARS will continue to host Transition Expos across the state to market ARS transition services.
+ARS will continue to partner with Arkansas Transition Services (ATS) to provide technical assistance with transition planning, and will support the bi-annual state Transition